shujaurrahman/ai.shujaurrahman/README.md

 ## Contributing

-Contributions to improve the AI Chat API are welcome!
+Contributions to improve the AI interface chat are welcome!
 If you have suggestions or find any issues, please create a pull request or open an issue in the repository.

 ## Contact